-Beijing – Chongqing – Yangtze Cruise – Yichang – Wuhan – Shanghai
+Beijing – Xi’an – Chongqing – Yangtze Cruise – Yichang – Shanghai

-This affordable luxury tour features China’s top two tourist cities plus a first class cruise through the mighty Three Gorges on the Yangtze River.
-Trip highlights include the Great Wall at Mutianyu, Forbidden City, the magnificent Hubei Provincial Museum and the famous waterfront promenade known as the Bund.
+This affordable luxury tour features China’s top three must-see cities plus a first class cruise through the mighty Three Gorges on the Yangtze River.
+Trip highlights include the Great Wall at Mutianyu, Forbidden City, The Terracotta Army and the famous waterfront promenade known as the Bund.

 - Small group size – maximum 20.